taesoobear/paperCrop/README.md

 (Optional) choose how many columns are in the pdf file, and then click the update button.

-if results are not satisfactory, modify the MIN gap, MIN text gap and margin parameters, and then click the update button.
+if results are not satisfactory, modify the MIN gap and margin parameters, and then click the update button.

 (Optional) choose a rendering option by clicking the option button